matchyOrg/matchy/README.md

-## How can I join you guys and contribute?
-If you'd like to improve this app, just [join our wonderful discord server](https://discord.gg/ahNVefYjUc) so we can meme around, get to know eachother and have a good chat and then:
+---
+<i> 🤖 Want to join us and improve the app? </i>

+Here's all you need to start:
+- Our wonderful [discord server](https://discord.gg/ahNVefYjUc) where we meme around and organize ourselves.
-- Check out the `CONTRIBUTING.md` file.
+- The [`CONTRIBUTING.md`](./CONTRIBUTING.md) file.
 It's an in depth guide to this app.
-- Check out our documents and other on our public notion page: https://sueszli.notion.site/matchy-457ed5cee087469ab5ff78e67bacf3b6
+- Our [notion page](https://sueszli.notion.site/matchy-457ed5cee087469ab5ff78e67bacf3b6) where we store all of our files.